 This small volcanic island is lush, tropical and known for its miles of soft sandy beaches and mountainous El Yunque, the only tropical rain forest in the U.S. National Forest system.

-What to do in San Juan on your own
+What to Do in San Juan on Your Own

 As an alternative to a planned shore excursion, I always recommend a walking tour through Old San Juan.
+Either on your own or with a tour group.
 There’s plenty of time to explore the old city, even if you arrive at 3pm and depart at 8pm.
-The pier is right there across from Old San Juan.
+The pier is right across from Old San Juan.

-Wake up to see El Morro
+Wake Up to See El Morro

 First things first.
 Grab your camera and stake out your space on the port (left) side of the ship for the magnificent approach into historic San Juan harbor.
 You’ll sail past what is possibly the most spectacular sight in the entire Caribbean.

 Nicknamed El Morro, the massive stone fortress sits on a rocky promontory surrounded by the Atlantic Ocean and the San Juan Bay.
 Built between 1540 and 1783 to protect its harbor and city from invasion, El Morro features a maze of secret access tunnels and dungeons.
 Click!

-To get to El Morro, it can take about thirty minutes to walk there from the port, going straight uphill through Old San Juan.
+To get to El Morro, it’s about thirty minutes to walk there from the port.
+There are two ways to walk to El Morro.
+Go straight uphill from the port through Old San Juan.
 Along the way you’ll pass small shops, quiet cafés, centuries’ old churches and interesting architecture.
-Or, you can take a taxi from the pier.

-There is a small entrance fee to the fortress complex, but it’s worth it.
+There is a small entrance fee to get into the fortress complex, but it’s worth it.
 This is a great place to bring the kids.
 Intrigue abounds with tales of daring pirates and sunken ships to keep their interest.

 After touring El Morro, allow yourself at least a couple of hours to meander your way back through town.
 Old San Juan is a charming area where colonial ambiance is maintained with a good dose of national pride.

 Stop for a cold drink and lunch in the tropical courtyard patio at El Convento Hotel, a 356-year old former convent turned into an incredible 5-star hotel.
-It’s difficult to miss this ochre-colored building with its black and white stone steps and heavy, dark wood entrance.
+It’s not too difficult to miss this ochre-colored building with its black and white stone steps and heavy, dark wood entrance.

 After a snack and a drink at to El Convento, take a short detour into the Cathedral of San Juan Bautista.
 It’s the burial place of Juan Ponce de León, the famous explorer who was looking for the Fountain of Youth.

 Lunch option #2 with a local flare; a visit to the El Jibarito restaurant.
 Located at 280 Calle Sol, El Jibarito is bustling at lunchtime with families, shoppers and a few tourists who have stumbled upon this Old San Juan favorite.

 Some people believe that, in 1954, it was Don Ramon “Monchito” Marrero, the bartender at the Caribe Hilton Hotel, who came up with the idea of a drink from mixing rum, pineapple juice, coconut cream and ice in a blender.
 It’s the island’s favorite drink.

 Alternatively, if you’d rather make it a beach day, a short taxi ride from the port takes you to the popular Condado Beach, a small slice of paradise.
 Adjacent to pristine beaches, this lively tourism area hosts countless shops, restaurants, night spots, casinos and of course, hotels.

 On my first visit, I didn’t know what to do in San Juan.
 I signed up for a shore excursion to El Yunque and really enjoyed the experience.
 And if it’s your first time there, you may want to leave the port area and Old San Juan to see the rest of this scenic island.

 What ever you decide to do, you will surely enjoy your time in San Juan.

-I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels.
+I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels, collecting recipes along the way.
 I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
-Take a breath…stop for a meal and a glass of wine along the way.
+Take a breath…stop for a local meal and a glass of wine along the way.